Iust1n2/Internet_Pen_Rate_Analysis/README.md

   - Excel for the display of various data from multiple sources
   - Jupyter Notebook for data preprocessing and visualization, implementing the ML algorithms
   - R for evaluating model performance
-  - Libraries used: Pandas, Numpy, Matplotlib, Sklearn, Statsmodels
+  - Libraries used: Pandas, Numpy, Matplotlib, Sklearn, Statsmodels, Seaborn

 ### Step 3: Gathering and preprocessing the data :bar_chart: